 The Authority compensates all employees upon termination of employment for unused vacation up to a maximum of 275 hours.
-At June 30, 2009, the Authority recorded a liability for all unused vacation.
+At June 30, 2010, the Authority recorded a liability for all unused vacation.

 Authority employees accrue sick leave at the rate of 4 hours for each 10 day pay period of full-time service.
 Employees are compensated for unused sick leave upon termination of employment only if they meet the requirements of the plan under which they are employed.
-Employees working under the Managerial Plan shall be paid a sum equal to the regular rate of pay at the time of separation multiplied by 35% of the accumulated but unused sick leave.
-Employees working under the AFSCME contract, will be paid 40% of the employee's first 900 hours of accumulated but unused sick leave, and 12.5% of the employee's accumulated but unused sick leave in excess of 900 hours, times the employee's regular rate of pay at the time of separation.
+Employees working under the managerial plan shall be paid a sum equal to the regular rate of pay at the time of separation multiplied by 35% of the accumulated but unused sick leave.